0xFNDH/MERSA/README.md

 - Cannot Bypass VLANs            .
      .                                    .
 ```

-## Dazuo (Dazzle Camouflage)
-> MERSA and MELOS are a less potent iteration of the Dazuo developed by 0xFNDH.
-MERSA and MELOS pose a significantly lower risk and can be detected through various network intrusion detection systems and network monitoring applications.
-However, Dazuo-PoC was created to covertly extract files from internal networks without being detected or displaying any unusual activity.
-Dazuo-PoC does not expose the device that is receiving the exfiltrated data, and it is also aided by the fact that Cisco does not log multicast traffic by default.
-MERSA and MELOS are proof-of-concept and do NOT demonstrate the full exploitability of multicast.
-If your goal is to maximize the effective security of your network, please take into consideration how protocols like multicast move throughout your network.

 > This research is designed to raise awareness of the potential risks associated with multicast.